-This vehicle is provided with a water recirculating pump which is located in the engine coolant heater compartment (Fig. 49).
+This vehicle is provided with a water recirculating pump which is located in the engine coolant heater compartment (Fig. 48).
 The water recirculating pump consists of a centrifugal pump and an electric motor which are mounted in a compact assembly.

-FIGURE 49: PUMP LOCATION (CENTRAL A/C)
+FIGURE 48: PUMP LOCATION (CENTRAL A/C)

-The (seal less) pump requires no periodic maintenance other than replacement of motor brushes.
-Replacement of motor brushes can be performed without removing the pump assembly.
+The seal less pump requires no periodic maintenance.
 Inspection of the pump, to determine if the pump is working properly, should be made while the pump is in operation.

-If there is evidence that the pump is not operating as per specifications, the unit must be disassembled for corrective measures.
+If there is evidence that the pump is not operating as per specifications, the unit must be replaced completely.